Spokane, Washington: Soccer

-In 2021, the United Soccer League announced a Spokane professional men's USL League One, a women's pre-professional USL W League team, as well as a women's professional USL Super League team.
-This was conditional on Spokane building a stadium downtown in collaboration with Spokane Public Schools and Spokane Facilites District.
-The stadium is set to complete construction in 2023.
-The USL1 and USLW teams expect their inaugural seasons to be in 2024 with an unknown start date for the USL Super League team.
+Spokane is host to United Soccer League professional men's USL League One (Spokane Velocity FC), a women's pre-professional USL W League team, as well as a women's professional USL Super League team (Spokane Zephyr FC).
+They play their home games in ONE Spokane Stadium.

-Major Sporting events
+Major events

 The Spokane Arena is the city's premier sports venue.
 In the years since the Spokane Arena opened, it has played host to several major sporting events.
 The first major event was the 1998 Memorial Cup, the championship game of the Canadian Hockey League.
 Four years later in 2002, the city hosted the 2002 Skate America figure skating competition and then the 2007 U.S. Figure Skating Championships in the Spokane Arena.
 The latter event set an attendance record, selling nearly 155,000 tickets.
 Spokane later hosted the 2010 U.S. Figure Skating Championships – ending eighteen days before the start of the 2010 Winter Olympics in Vancouver, British Columbia and then the 2016 Team Challenge Cup.
-Spokane is also home to The Podium, an indoor hydraulic track and event space.
+Spokane is also home to The Podium indoor hydraulic track and event space, and multi-use One Spokane Stadium.